jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 we'll use in the following examples.
 The N-Trig snippet is self evident.
 If your not sure what Serial snippet applies simply comment out the one you think is probably not needed by your serial tablet PC and reboot.
 If your digitizer is still working you were right.
-That is the snippet you need to add your Options to, or to use as the template for the snippet or snippets you will add to your 52-wacom-options.conf.
+The snippet being used by your device is the snippet you need to add your Options to, or to use as the template for the snippet or snippets you will add to your 52-wacom-options.conf.

 ##### Sample Static Configuration